Brecert/Frost/overview/random/skills.md

 All of these slowly deteriorate and they all deteriorate based on each others values, not to mention the weight of to connection and so on.

+Knots aren't the only connector type, but I will use them as the main one for simplicity right now.

+Other types may include glue, magic, fusing, etc..

 Crafting saves the positions and levels of all connected items along with a random seed for future use.

 ## Forging